 A concert at Leeds Playhouse in November 1979 on the “Culloden Moor” tour (see the ‘musing’ Robert Coull Bobby Wellins Chapter Four).
-A ballad and a drum feature by the quartet, then a solo foray by the late genius Pete Jacobsen
+A ballad and a drum feature by the quartet

 An unheard piece of Stan Tracey in concert at the North Farm Arts Centre, Maidenhead in 2004.
 A rousing blues line with Andy Cleyndert on bass and me on drums.

-The Tubby Hayes big band in full flight on BLUES FOR PIPKINS (“cloned” perhaps from Gerald Wilson’s Blues for Yna Yna) at its most storming broadcast from the Paris Theatre, Regent Street in 1969.
-Tubbs reassembled the big band four years later shortly before his death for a final BBC outing.
+The Tubby Hayes big band in its last incarnation.
+Tubbs reassembled the full personnel shortly before his death for a final BBC outing.
 SIENNA RED sounds as if it might have been Tubby’s salute to the Miles Davis/Gil Evans tune “Gone”.
 Roaring electric piano solo from Alan Branscombe, Tubby sounding passionate and some stratospheric arco harmonics from Ron Matthewson before the drums come back for the final theme statement.

 Please refer to the “musing” Robert Coull Wellins Chapter 3 THE KRAKEN WAKES.
 Here is an example of the quartet he formed in 1977 taken from a previously unheard live performance.
 It is clear how fresh and adventurous Bobby sounds and how much he is inspired by Pete’s piano, electric or otherwise.